joestubbs/coe379L-sp24/docs/unit01/eda.rst

    7177 1197.0 	1197
    7178 2148.0 	2148

+In fact, all the values look the same!
 We can also check that all values in each column are the same.
 How would we do that?

 *Solution.*